What is an Office MRU Registry Artifact?

-This artifact stores references to Microsoft Office files accessed by a user.
+This registry-based artifact stores references to Microsoft Office files accessed by a user.
+There is a similar file-based artifact.

 It is in the “Data Accessed” category, which stores what files a user opened.